gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 #### Step 3: Number the Kubernetes Node

 You will be prompted to number the Kubernetes Node.
-Ensure you have one node numbered **1** as NFS Server will be installed on Node **1** and is required for Kubernetes Persistent Storage.
+Number from 1 to n, where n is the number of Kubernetes Nodes you plan to provision.

-#### Step 4: Enable Boot from SSD
+#### Step 4: Enable Boot from USB3 SSD

 Is you have USB3 attached SSD Storage then select this option.
 The installation script assumes the USB SSD Drive is located at **/dev/sda**.
 The scripts starts **fdisk**, you need to create a clean disk partition.
 Follow these steps: